thomaskty/thomaskty/README.md

 ## ⚛️ About Me

 - 👨🏻‍💻 I'm Thomaskutty Reji (**Tommie**) and I am a **Senior Data Scientist** 👋 Hi there!
-I’m Thomas Kutty, a Senior Data Scientist with a passion for leveraging data to drive business decisions and innovation.
+I’m Thomaskutty, a Senior Data Scientist with a passion for leveraging data to drive business decisions and innovation.
 Currently, I'm working in the BFSI domain, where I specialize in data science, artificial intelligence, and generative AI.
 - 🔍 I have a strong foundation in statistics and philosophy, and I love exploring how these fields intersect with technology.
-Whether it's crafting innovative solutions or diving deep into data, I’m always striving to create impactful products and help businesses thrive using data science.
-- 🎹 When I’m not analyzing data, you’ll find me playing the piano or enjoying a game of volleyball.
 I'm also deeply passionate about coding, primarily in Python, and continuously expanding my knowledge in generative AI.
-- 📚 I enjoy sharing my knowledge and thoughts on Medium, where I write about various topics in data science, AI, and more.
-I also had the opportunity to assist a Gulf-based company with marketing and sales data analysis, helping them make informed decisions to optimize their operations.
 - 🚀 Always eager to explore new domains and tackle challenging problems, I’m excited about creating new solutions and exploring how AI can shape the future.

 - 🌱 I’m currently learning Generative AI